Woods v Walters

-Woods v Walters, an important case in the South African law of lease, was an action to enforce the execution and performance of a contract for the lease by the defendant to the plaintiff of certain land with a furnished house and other buildings thereon.
+Woods v Walters, an important case in the South African law of lease, was an action to enforce the execution and performance of a contract for the lease by the defendant to the plaintiff of a certain land with a furnished house and other buildings thereon.

 Where the parties are shown to have been ad idem as to the material conditions of a contract, the onus of proving an agreement that legal validity shall be postponed until the due execution of a written document lies upon the party who alleges it.
 Damages claimed as an alternative to a decree of specific performance of a contract must be proved and ascertained in the ordinary way; they should not be assessed by the court as a punishment for contumacity.

 On the evidence, the parties had reached a binding agreement.
 The court held, however, that there was no agreement that they should not be bound until a written lease had been executed.
-Accordingly, the court held that plaintiff was entitled to an order for specific performance or, in the alternative, damages.
+Accordingly, the court held that the plaintiff was entitled to an order for specific performance or, in the alternative, damages.